Over-production in Movies as Over-Description in Literature

 In this way, limitation breeds creativity.
 Some of my proudest short stories have come from competitions that impose as many restrictions on the writing process as they can— for example, The Writer’s Playground sets a small list of essential characters, settings and items that must be incorporated, alongside a testing word count.
 Instead of strangling artistic opportunity, it focuses the mind of the writer in a specific direction, channelling inspiration towards a more strongly realised goal.

 In contrast, then, we can return to the practically limitless creative potential provided by the technologies of today.
 Gone are the days when visual spectacles on screen could only be pale imitations of the concept art they were supposed to imitate— now, an artist’s work can be translated perfectly into cinema.
-(Thus, I suppose, explains the increasing trend of showcasing such concept arts during credits, as if to smugly showcase just how accurately they were rendered in the final product.
+(Thus, I suppose, explains the increasing trend of showcasing such concept arts during credits, as if to prove just how accurately they were rendered in the final product.
 I, for what it’s worth, greatly enjoy seeing such behind-the-scenes titbits.)

 Of course, it is a great thing when a movie can unerringly depict an artist’s creative vision.
 But I do wonder, with the current state of cinema in mind, whether this increasing ubiquity of ultra-powerful, ultra-realistic visuals is slowly sapping at a director’s need to make truly unique and interesting graphical choices.
 If there are no obstacles in the way, why not just take the most obvious path of least resistance?